elseu/elsb-dbit-openid-connect-php/README.md

 PHP OpenID Connect Basic Client
 ========================
+This project is a fork from https://github.com/jumbojett/OpenID-Connect-PHP.
+The motivation was the need for Symfony's SessionInterface instead of native session handling.

+# Original project's Readme

 A simple library that allows an application to authenticate a user through the basic OpenID Connect flow.
 This library hopes to encourage OpenID Connect use by making it simple enough for a developer with little knowledge of the OpenID Connect protocol to setup authentication.